MicrosoftDocs/learn/learn-pr/wwl-data-ai/leverage-ai-tools/includes/4-use-ai-embedded-everyday-applications.md

 Now is the time to empower your employees with the right AI tools to amplify their capabilities and achieve more.

-In the next unit, we'll discuss Power Platform, which also offers AI features for people without data science expertise but can require a basic level of coding.
+In the next unit, we'll discuss Power Platform, which also offers AI features for people without data science expertise.